wp-plugins/wp-job-manager-cubepoints/readme.txt

 = Does this work with and require cubepoints? =

 Yes, you must have cubepoints installed and it will deduct points

+= Is there a pro version? =

+Yes, it offers several configuration options and the ability to charge poster, applicant or both.

 == Screenshots ==